- Latin America

 With far fewer visitors than Tanzania’s northern parks, a trip to Ruaha National Park is perfect for those looking to get off the beaten path.
 Large expanses of the park lie unexplored, providing a quiet and peaceful setting for the most authentic wildlife encounters you can expect to experience in Tanzania.

 A visit to Tanzania’s national parks is great at any time of year, as each season brings something different to your safari experience.
+Although many of the camps in Ruaha during the height of the rainy season in April and May.
 The rainy season is less busy, whereas the dry season is technically peak season, but with so few visitors coming to Ruaha, this is unlikely to impact your trip.

 The wet season paints Ruaha’s epic landscapes green with vegetation, bird migrate south from Europe for the winter and spring’s calves can be seen scampering around with their families.
 The dry season sees the foliage withdraw, making trails easier to navigate and wildlife easier to spot, as animals converge at the remaining water sources.

-We feature three nights at Ruaha National Park on our Remote Tanzania: Safari & Beach itinerary, with two shared game drives a day providing ample opportunity for exploration and wildlife encounters.
+We feature three nights at Ruaha National Park on our Remote Tanzania: Safari & Beach itinerary and four nights in our Tanzania Family Safari, with two shared game drives a day providing ample opportunity for exploration and wildlife encounters.
 If you’d like to spend more time here or add time in Ruaha Park to your tailor made safari holiday, let us know and we can arrange this for you.

-Our Ruaha National Park travel itineraries include stays at either Mdonya Old River Camp or Jongomero Camp.
-The former is a small Meru-style tented camp located in the west of the park, near to the beautiful Mdonya Falls (look out for the camp’s resident leopard!).
-The latter sits on the banks of the Jongomero River in the south of the park, with luxury tents on raised wooden decks, bar and restaurant facilities, and an outdoor pool.
+We know all the camps in Ruaha National Park very well and our travel itineraries feature a couple of our favourites.
+Mdonya Old River Camp is a small Meru-style tented camp located in the west of the park, near to the beautiful Mdonya Falls (look out for the camp’s resident leopard!).
+Ikuka Safari Camp, sits atop an escarpment giving the lodge incredible views, the luxury tents are on raised wooden decks with bar and restaurant facilities, and an outdoor pool.